-Soils store large quantities of carbon in the subsoil that is generally old and believed to be stabilized over centuries to millennia, which suggests that subsoil carbon sequestration can be used as a powerful strategy for climate change mitigation.
-In this contribution, we review the main biophysical processes that contribute to carbon storage in subsoil and the main mathematical models used to represent these processes.
-Our guiding objective is to review whether a process understanding of soil C movement in the vertical profile can help us to assess C sequestration potential at timescales relevant for climate change mitigation.
-Bioturbation, liquid phase transport, belowground C inputs, and microbial activity, are the main processes contributing to the formation of soil C profiles, and these processes are represented in models using the advection-diffusion-reaction paradigm.
-Based on simulation examples, and measurements from carbon and radiocarbon profiles across biomes, we found that advective and diffusive transport may only play a secondary role in the formation of soil C profiles.
-The difference between vertical root inputs and decomposition seem to play a primary role in determining the shape of C change with depth.
-Using the transit time of carbon to assess the timescales of carbon storage of new inputs, we show that very small quantities of new carbon inputs travel through the depth profile and can be stabilized for time horizons longer than 50 years.
-Our results imply that activities that promote C sequestration in the subsoil must take into consideration the very small quantities that can be stabilized in the long term.
+Subsoils below 0.2 m store the majority of global soil carbon that is generally old and believed to be stabilized over centuries to millennia, which suggests that subsoil carbon sequestration can be a powerful strategy for climate change mitigation.
+In this article??, we review the main biophysical processes that contribute to carbon storage in subsoil and the main mathematical models used to represent these processes.
+Our guiding objective is to review whether a process understanding of soil carbon movement in the vertical profile can help us to assess carbon sequestration potential at timescales relevant for climate change mitigation.
+Bioturbation, liquid phase transport, belowground carbon inputs, and microbial activity are the main processes determining soil carbon profiles, and these processes are represented in models using the advection-diffusion-reaction paradigm.
+Based on simulation examples, and measurements from carbon and radiocarbon profiles across biomes, we found that advective and diffusive transport may only play a secondary role in the formation of soil carbon profiles.
+The difference between vertical root inputs and decomposition seems to play a primary role in determining the distribution of soil carbon across depths.
+Using the transit time of carbon to assess the timescales of carbon storage of new inputs, we show that very small quantities of new carbon inputs travel through the depth profile and can be stabilized for time horizons longer than 50 years, implying that activities aiming to promote subsoil carbon sequestration must take into consideration the very small quantities that can be stabilized in the long term.
 Therefore, promoting conservation of deep soil carbon may be more relevant for near-term climate change mitigation than promoting new carbon inputs to subsoil.

 Keywords: Climate change mitigation, soil carbon sequestration, transit time, advection-diffusion-reaction, microbial decomposition, organic matter stabilization, radiocarbon